EBIvariation/variant-remapping/README.md

 - bcftools

 ## Input
-- Old genome assembly file (fasta format): the genome you have variants for.
+- Old genome assembly file (FASTA format): the genome you have variants for.
-- New genome assembly file (fasta format): the genome you want to remap the variants to.
+- New genome assembly file (FASTA format): the genome you want to remap the variants to.
-- Variants file (vcf format): contains the list of variants you want to remap.
+- Variants file (VCF format): contains the list of variants you want to remap.
 - Accession name for the new assembly: required to recreate the header for the output VCF file.

 ## Output